Investors need to know some important information regarding mutual funds before they start their investment journey

 Updated on: 04-Aug-2022

-In the story Beginner's guide to mutual funds, we learnt about the basics of mutual funds, its types and benefits.
-Here, we will dive deeper and understand the other aspects related to mutual funds like investing in funds, SIPs, etc.
+In the story beginner's guide to mutual funds, we learnt about the basics of mutual funds, its types and benefits.
+Here, we will dive deeper and understand the other aspects related to mutual funds.

 Capital protection and inflation protection